software-students-fall2022/git-workflow-practice-cwj2099/README.md

 The main disadvantage of using ready-made engines is that you need to read a lot of documentation and understand the engine’s interface."

-LUCY KOCHARIAN'S COMMENT: This is an interesting read, because I never thought about how the game must work across all operating systems, and how each OS is a different set of SDK and interaction rules.
+LUCY KOCHARIAN'S COMMENT: This is an interesting read, because I never thought about how the game must work across all operating systems, and how each OS is a different set of SDK and interaction rules